Witham to Maldon branch line: Opening

-Maldon to Woodham Ferris (later Ferrers)
+Maldon East to Woodham Ferris (later Ferrers)

-On 16 July 1883, the Great Eastern Railway received Parliamentary authorisation for the New Essex Lines project.
+On 16 July 1883, the Great Eastern Railway (General Powers) Act 1883 (46 & 47 Vict. c. cvii) gave authorisation for the New Essex Lines project.
 This included a new line from Shenfield to Southend, which opened on 1 October 1889.
 A branch from that line, from Wickford to Southminster, preceded it and was opened on 1 June 1889.
 There was a station on that line called Woodham Ferris, later named Woodham Ferrers from 1 October 1913.
 A branch from Woodham Ferris to Maldon was opened, as part of the New Essex Lines project, to goods on 19 November 1888 and to passengers on 1 October 1889.
 There were stations at Cold Norton and Maldon West.
 Maldon station was renamed Maldon East on 1 October 1889.

 The Woodham Ferris to Maldon line was intended to form a through passenger route between Colchester and Southend.
 Triangular junctions were made at Wickford, Maldon and Witham to enable this routing.
 Part of the rationale of the New Essex Lines scheme was the encouragement of passenger traffic between Colchester and Southend direct; however when the Southend line was completed, only one Saturday-only train each way was put on from March 1890.
 The train called at Maldon West.
 Usage of that was disappointing and, on 1 March 1895, the service was withdrawn and the spurs closed.

 Indeed, the whole of the passenger operation on the Maldon to Woodham Ferrers section was poor.
 In an attempt to control costs, Conductor-Guard operation was brought into use from 2 October 1922.
 The Maldon curve was singled in 1924, Woodham Ferrers to Maldon was made a single signalling section by 1933.
 The losses were nevertheless unsustainable and the final passenger service ran from Woodham Ferrers to Maldon on 10 September 1939.

 During World War II, a bomb fell on the main line near Ingatestone and the crater made the line there temporarily impassable.
 For two weeks, main line passenger trains ran via Woodham Ferrers and Maldon, reversing there.
 It was therefore said that the busiest passenger carryings on that part of the line were after closure to local passenger trains.

-Nevertheless, the regular traffic on the line between Maldon and Woodham Ferrers was only a basic goods service and the poor financial results caused the line to be completely closed on 1 April 1953.
+Nevertheless, the regular traffic on the line between Maldon West and Woodham Ferrers was only a basic goods service and the poor financial results caused the line to be completely closed on 1 April 1953.